p1486/lanb/README.md

-# lamb - A cli tool to create symbolic links and hard links.
+# lanb - A cli tool to create symbolic links and hard links.
 ## Installation
 Run the following Cargo command:
 ```